Updated: May 2

-I am not going to give you writing tips on grammar.
+I will not give you writing tips on grammar.
 I, for one, still suck at grammar.
 If I put a comma in one spot, Grammarly tells me to move it.
 And forget about the correct time to use a semi-colon.
 Not going to happen.

 But I can give you a few writing tips that will help you improve your writing skills.